The Art of the Fugue: Minimizing Interleaving in Collaborative Text Editing: Acknowledgments

 \section{Acknowledgments}

-We thank Seph Gentle for insightful discussions and feedback on a draft of this paper.
-Matthew Weidner is supported by an NDSEG Fellowship sponsored by the US Office of Naval Research.
-Martin Kleppmann is funded by the Volkswagen Foundation and crowdfunding supporters including Rohit Kulshreshtha, Mintter, and SoftwareMill.
+We thank Seph Gentle and Aryan Shah for insightful discussions and feedback on a draft of this paper.
+Matthew Weidner was supported by an NDSEG Fellowship sponsored by the US Office of Naval Research.
+Martin Kleppmann's work was funded by the Volkswagen Foundation and crowdfunding supporters including SoftwareMill.

+\begin{IEEEbiography}[{ }]{Matthew Weidner} is a PhD student at Carnegie Mellon University, advised by Heather Miller.
+He received the MPhil degree from the University of Cambridge, investigating decentralized cryptographic protocols.
+His research interests include distributed systems, data structures, and API design, with a focus on making CRDTs more flexible and easier to use. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Martin Kleppmann} is an Associate Professor at the University of Cambridge.
+He focuses on decentralisation and distributed systems security, in particular local-first collaboration software, CRDTs, and formal verification.
+His book \emph{Designing Data-Intensive Applications} (O'Reilly Media) is the most popular text on data systems architecture, and it has been translated into eight languages.
+Previously, he was a software engineer and entrepreneur at Internet companies including Rapportive and LinkedIn. \end{IEEEbiography}

 \ifincludeappendix \appendices